The Portrait of a Lady: Plot summary

-Isabel then learns that Ralph is dying at his estate in England and prepares to go to him for his final hours, but Osmond selfishly opposes this plan.
-Meanwhile, Isabel learns from her sister-in-law that Pansy is actually the daughter of Madame Merle, who had had an adulterous relationship with Osmond for several years.
+Isabel then learns that Ralph is dying at his estate in England and prepares to go to him for his final hours, but Osmond selfishly opposes this plan, threatening revenge if she proceeds against his disapproval.
+After this dispute, Isabel learns from her sister-in-law that Pansy is actually the daughter of Madame Merle, who has had an adulterous relationship with Osmond for several years.

-Isabel pays a final visit to Pansy, who desperately begs her to return someday, which Isabel reluctantly promises to do.
+Isabel pays a final visit to Pansy, who was sent to a convent by Osmond as an implicit demonstration of his authority vis-à-vis his wife, and their meeting terminates with Pansy begging her to return some day, which Isabel reluctantly promises to do.
+A meeting with Madame Merle, who too had been visiting Pansy at the same hour, confirms Isabel's suspicions of her relations to Osmond and Pansy.
 She then leaves, without telling her spiteful husband, to comfort the dying Ralph in England, where she remains until his death.
+While previously she had concealed the unhappiness of her marriage with Osmond to Ralph, Isabel discloses it to him on his deathbed.
+Ralph grieves that in delivering his father's fortune to his cousin, he has ruined her, but urges that she may still, as she is yet young, regain the freedom that she had relinquished in marrying.

 Goodwood encounters her at Ralph's estate and begs her to leave Osmond and come away with him.
 He passionately embraces and kisses her, but Isabel flees.
 Goodwood seeks her out the next day but is told she has set off again for Rome.

-The ending is ambiguous, and the reader is left to imagine whether Isabel returned to Osmond to suffer out her marriage in noble tragedy (perhaps for Pansy's sake), or if she is going to rescue Pansy and leave Osmond.
+The ending is ambiguous, and the reader is left to imagine whether Isabel will return to Osmond to endure her marriage in noble forbearance (perhaps for Pansy's sake), or instead rescue Pansy and leave Osmond.